streamnative/oxia/docs/proto/client.md

 <a name="io-streamnative-oxia-client-GetResponse"></a>

 ### GetResponse
-The response to a get request or an item in a response to the ranged get request.
+The response to a get request or an item in a response to the get range request.